Flight cancellations and delays pile up after an FAA safety system outage

 The FAA's system for alerting pilots and airports of real-time hazards, called NOTAM (Notice to Air Missions), went dark around 3:28 a.m.
 ET, sparking safety concerns.

-A total of 21,464 flights were scheduled to depart U.S. airports on Wednesday with a carrying capacity of nearly 2.9 million passengers, Reuters reported, citing data from aviation analytics company Ciricum.
+A total of 21,464 flights were scheduled to depart U.S. airports on Wednesday with a carrying capacity of nearly 2.9 million passengers, Reuters reported, citing data from aviation analytics company Cirium.

 The FAA had opened a hotline to address equipment issues by 5:58 a.m.
 ET, as some NOTAM functions began to come back on line.
 By 9 a.m.
-ET, the system had been fully restored and flights began to resume.
+ET, the system had been fully restored and flights began to resume, and airports are urging travelers to check with their airlines for updates if they have travel plans Wednesday.

 FAA has determined that the safety system affected by the overnight outage is fully restored, and the nationwide ground stop will be lifted effective immediately.
 I have directed an after-action process to determine root causes and recommend next steps.— Secretary Pete Buttigieg (@SecretaryPete) January 11, 2023